Toxic Torts and Product Liability FAQs

 Glyphosate has become especially controversial recently.
 In 2016, scientific tests detected the weed killer in a wide variety of popular foods, including cookies, crackers, cold cereals, and chips.
 Glyphosate has also been found in honey, soy sauce, flour, and human breast milk.
 The Environmental Protection Agency (EPA) has not regularly tested for glyphosate residues in produce or human tissue.

-The Health Risks From Glyphosate and Roundup
+The Health Risk And Cancer Relation To From Glyphosate and Roundup

 Initially, investigators thought that there were only minor risks from pure glyphosate.
 Contact with the chemical may cause skin, eye, nose, or throat irritation.
 Swallowing glyphosate can cause nausea and vomiting, and there have been deaths due to deliberate ingestion of the weed killer.